manticoresoftware/manticoresearch/manual/Starting_the_server/Linux.md

 ### Custom startup flags using systemd

 `systemctl set-environment _ADDITIONAL_SEARCHD_PARAMS` allows you to specify custom startup flags Manticore Search daemon should be started with.
-See the full list [here](./Manually.md#searchd-command-line-options).
+See full list [here](../Starting_the_server/Manually.md#searchd-command-line-options).

 For example, to start Manticore with debug logging level you can run:
 ```bash